KyleKing/Kitsu_Lib/README.md

 ## Testing

-Other useful scripts for testing, documentation, and more:
+Examples of other useful commands for testing, documentation, and more:

 ```sh
 poetry run ptw -- -m "not CHROME"